dubrie/public/books.md

 - The Road To Character
 - Sapiens: A Brief History of Humankind
 - Seeking Wisdom: From Darwin to Munger
-- Shoe Dog
-- So Good They Can't Ignore You
 - Strong Towns
 - Switch: How To Change Things When Change Is Hard
 - Switching To Solar